What is Gilgal in the Bible?

 There are a variety of references to a place called Gilgal in the Old Testament.
 Though it is not clear that they were all the same location, we can still learn important spiritual lessons from one of these episodes.

-Gilgal, like many locations mentioned in the Old Testament, is difficult to pin down.
+Gilgal, mentioned in the Old Testament, is difficult to pin down.
 It’s mentioned all throughout the history of ancient Israel.

 • Book of Joshua, chapters 4 and 5